Skip to main content

 Description

-Once a VPC peering connection is established, routing tables must be updated to establish any connections between the peered VPCs.
-These routes can be as specific as desired - even peering a VPC to only a single host on the other side of the connection.
+Once a VPC peering connection is established, routing tables must be updated to enable connectivity between the peered VPCs.
+These routes can be as specific as needed, even peering a VPC to a single host on the other side of the connection.

 Rationale

-Being highly selective in peering routing tables is a very effective way of minimizing the impact of breach as resources outside of these routes are inaccessible to the peered VPC.
+Being highly selective in peering route tables is an effective way to minimize the impact of a breach because resources outside these routes are inaccessible to the peered VPC.

 Audit

-Review routing tables of peered VPCs for whether they route all subnets of each VPC and whether that is necessary to accomplish the intended purposes for peering the VPCs.
+Review route tables of peered VPCs to determine whether they route all subnets of each VPC and whether that is necessary for the intended purpose of peering.

 From Command Line